CPhlebas/ore-chasm/README.md

 * Teleporters/Portals!
 Seriously.
 This is a definite want in my mind.
 * Crafting system more simlar to Minecraft?
 Would people like that?
 Personally, I was not much of a fan for Terraria's crafting.
 * Menu system (HUD) that isn't impossible to navigate, unlike Terraria's.
+It will also be customizable/fully moddable, by XML and images.
 * Full modding support (another must).
 This will have to be a later feature though of course, until I get a good amount of content into the game.
 * Android and in general, a mobile port?
 This is very much long term though.
 * Dynamic 2D lighting and shadow system, versus Terraria's very simplistic tile-based lighting.
 * More than 1 or 2 soundtracks, unlike Terraria's which get very repetitive :-)
 * Water...and I'd also like to make it pressure based, but that's going to be a lot more work as well
 * Weather system
 * Chunk Loading.
 Presently Ore Chasm just loads the whole map into memory.